 While Hong Kong is renowned for being one of the top markets for finance, it also has a history deep-rooted in tradition and Chinese superstition, and there are times when there seems to be a combative dynamic between modern lifestyle and contemporary culture and heritage.
-Behind the beautiful Chinese temples, there are ancient stories and the markets in Kowloon are surrounded by many fortune tellers.
-Find out quirky Hong Kong superstitions that don’t seem to make much modern sense but have withstood the test of time.
+Behind the beautiful Chinese temples, there are ancient stories and the markets in Kowloon and parts of Wong Tai Sin are still surrounded by many fortune tellers.
+Find out some quirky Hong Kong superstitions that don’t seem to make much modern-day sense but have withstood the test of time.

 Hong Kong Superstitions